Texas State Highway 105: Route description

 SH 105 begins as a pair of one-way roads at an intersection with Business U.S. Route 290 in downtown Brenham.
 It then progresses northeast out of Brenham through mainly farming lands.
 It passes near Washington-on-the-Brazos, Texas, which is the birthplace of Texas as the location of the signing of the Texas Declaration of Independence.
 It then crosses the Brazos River before passing through Navasota.
 The route briefly joins SH 6 before proceeding east again.
 It passes near Lake Conroe before entering the city of Conroe and an intersection with Interstate 45.
-The route continues east, passing through the very southern edge of Sam Houston National Forest before reaching Cleveland and an intersection with Future Interstate 69/U.S. Route 59.
+The route continues east, passing through the very southern edge of Sam Houston National Forest before reaching Cleveland and an intersection with Interstate 69/U.S. Route 59.
 The route continues east out of Cleveland, briefly coinciding with SH 321, passing through a large section of East Texas Piney Woods, before reaching its eastern terminus at U.S. Routes 69, 96, and 287 on the far northern edge of Beaumont.